Where is it

 What will I be doing?

 You’ll be working on mobile medical clinics providing health education workshops, community health worker training programmes and training and assessing local community health volunteers, both in their villages and during residential training weeks in Livingstone.
-Volunteers are needed to start in January 2020, April 2020 and September 2020.
+Volunteers are needed to start between September and December 2020.

 What impact would I have?